Non-Medical Prescribing

 - provision of specialist garments

-- Independent prescribing
+Independent prescribing

 This is prescribing by a practitioner responsible and accountable for the assessment of patients with undiagnosed and diagnosed conditions and for decisions about the clinical management required, including prescribing.
-Different professional groups may hold different prescribing rights, for example:- Some nurses and pharmacists with specific independent prescribing qualifications are able to prescribe any medicine for any medical condition within their competence, including any controlled drug in Schedule 2,3,4 or 5 of the MDR 2002 Regulations, as amended, (except Diamorphine, Dipipanone or Cocaine for the treatment of addiction)
+Different professional groups may hold different prescribing rights with respect to the range of medicines that they can prescribe, for example:

 - Optometrist Independent Prescribers can prescribe any licensed medicine for ocular conditions affecting the eye and surrounding tissue, but cannot prescribe any controlled drugs.

-- Supplementary prescribing
+Supplementary prescribing

-Supplementary prescribers may prescribe any medicine (including controlled drugs), within the framework of a patient-specific clinical management plan, which has been agreed with a doctor.
+Supplementary prescribers may prescribe any medicine (including controlled drugs), within the framework of a patient‐specific clinical management plan, which has been agreed with a doctor.
+Nurses, midwives, pharmacists, physiotherapists, chiropodists or podiatrists, paramedics, radiographers, dietitians and optometrists may train and register as a supplementary prescriber.

-Community practitioners, formerly known as District Nurses and Health Visitors, are able to prescribe independently from a limited formulary comprising a limited range of medicines, dressings and appliances suitable for use in community settings.
+Community nurses, formerly known as District Nurses and Health Visitors, are able to prescribe independently from a limited formulary comprising a limited range of medicines, dressings and appliances suitable for use in community settings.

 Future of Non-Medical Prescribing